algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 #### Deleting Bitbucket Server-hosted algorithms

-If you wish to delete an algorithm that hosts its source code in Bitbucket Server, have no fear: the repository will be left unharmed.
+If you wish to delete an algorithm whose source code is hosted on Bitbucket Server, have no fear—the repository will be left unharmed.

 #### Managing your Bitbucket Server authorization

 If you want to review your Bitbucket Server authorization status, you can visit your user settings page.
 Simply scroll to the "Source Control Management" section to view any prior Bitbucket Server authorizations.

-**Enterprise Users:** By default, on new Algorithmia clusters algorithm source code can only be hosted internally within the Algorithmia platform.
-As such, you may not see Bitbucket Server listed within the above section until your administrator enables Bitbucket Server as a source host.
-{: .notice-info}